micrology/prsm/doc/help/docs/Drawing.md

 ## Grouping objects

 A single object can be selected by clicking on it.
-To select more than one object, either:

-* (with a keyboard) hold down the Shift key and click on each object to be included in the selection, or
+To select more than one object hold down the Shift key and click on each object to be included in the selection.
-* click on the backround and drag over all the objects to be selected

 You can then move, expand or shrink, or rotate the selected  objects togther as a group as though they were one object.